-Illustrate your remarks with specific references and quotations that help to illustrate the literary method used to state the research problem, describe the research design, and analyze the findings.
+Support your remarks with specific references to text and quotations that help to illustrate the literary method used to state the research problem, describe the research design, and analyze the findings.
 In general, authors tend to use the following literary methods, exclusively or in combination.

 IV.
 Critically Evaluate the Contents